bodkan/slendr/inst/extdata/backend_comments.md

 > slim_time(), yikes.
 That's a lot of complicated code just to translate times.
 Would it be possible to do a different approach to this?
 You could maybe (a) write out the translated times in the first place so they don't need to be shifted at runtime, or (b) do the shift by simply adding BURNIN_LENGTH when you *use* a time value that you just got from a table?
 Don't know if any of this is practical, but this sort of complex dictionary-munging is definitely an obstacle to understanding how the script works.

-~~Three paragraphs of lame excuses and justification for why I can't or don't want to address this right now. 🤦‍♀️~~
+~~Three paragraphs of excuses and justification for why I can't or don't want to address this right now.~~

-Wow, this was a brilliant point.
-It took me a whole week sitting on this, while I was implementing your other comments but when I actually found a good way to implement your suggestions (option (b)).
+This was an excellent point.
+It took me a whole week sitting on this, while I was implementing your other comments but then I found a good way to implement your suggestions (option (b)).
 This made the code *so much* cleaner.
 Thank you!

 ---